butterfieldm/cso_de_pipeline_exercise/README.md

 - JSON schema files define required fields, data types, and formats.
 - Validation occurs within the Dataflow pipeline before loading data into BigQuery.
 - Records that fail validation are redirected to a separate error hospital table.
-- Each Schema is user generated so isn't automated to a standard process or procedure
+- Each Schema is user generated so isn't automated to a standard process or procedure.

 ### BigQuery Dataset Layers

 - **Staging**
-  Contains valid data ingested directly from the pipeline with minimal cleansing and testing
+  Contains valid data ingested directly from the pipeline with minimal cleansing and testing.

 - **Error Hospital**
   Stores invalid records along with detailed error messages.

 - **Curated (optional)**
-  Contains the cleaned "Gold Layer" of data, a.k.a. analytically ready data
+  Contains the cleaned "Gold Layer" of data, a.k.a. analytically ready data.

 ### Infrastructure Automation